 Heating Heat as appropriate to keep the envelope upright and pressurized.
-Venting Parachute/ Paralite (s/n up to 2199) Release velcro tabs by pulling the red line .
+Venting Parachute/ Paralite (s/n up to 2199) Release velcro tabs by pulling the $\it red\ line$.
 Check function of the venting and correct seal after releasing the line.
-Parachute/ Paralite (from s/n 2200) Release velcro tabs by pulling the $\it red$ -white line.
+Parachute/ Paralite (from s/n 2200) Release velcro tabs by pulling the red-white line .
 Check function of the venting and correct seal after releasing the line.
 SV, SLV and LV Release velcro tabs by pulling the $\it red$ -white line.
 Check function of the venting and correct seal after releasing the line.
-Function check SV, SLV Check operation of the deflation mode - open the SV / SLV partially by pulling on the $\it red\ line$ , close by the $\it red\ white\ line$ .
-LV, SLV (3 con- trol lines) Check operation of the deflation mode - open the vent partially by pulling on the red line , close either by the red-white line (reset by the white line if necessary ) or close by white line .
+Function check SV, SLV Check operation of the deflation mode - open the SV $/$ SLV partially by pulling on the $\it red\ line$, close by the $\it red\ white\ line$.
+LV Check operation of the deflation mode - open the LV partially by pulling on the red line , close as possible by the red-white line and reset by the white line .
 Rip panel Check the correct seal.
 The locks secured.
-DS control lines Free to move, not entangled, attached to the envelope carabiner of in the basket, within pilot's reach. $ \\$ RV Check function.
-Crown line !
-Fixed in pilot's vicinity.
+DS control lines Free to move, not entangled, attached to the envelope carabiner of in the basket, within pilot's reach.
+RV Check function.
+Crown line Fixed in pilot's vicinity.
 Envelope No unacceptable damage.
-Carabiners 5 Closed and locked.
+Carabiners Closed and locked.
 Burners All burners working correctly.
-Pilot flames Correct function of the pilot burner - flame only around the upper part, not blowing from the lower holes. $ \\$ Fuel syste m Hoses connected, cylinder turned on as required.
+Pilot flames Correct function of the pilot burner - flame only around the upper part, not blowing from the lower holes. $ \\$ Fuel system Hoses connected, cylinder turned on as required.
 No leaks.
 Radios and Instruments Altimeter correctly set, instruments turned on, thermometer working.
 Radio checked.
 Ignition sources Within easy reach.
 Positioning Ground crew move the basket downwind to the full length of the quick release rope, then hold the basket on the ground. Мар Map(s) showing the intended flight path present.